 Stacking some substances together can also drastically alter their effects.
 For instance, when taken alone, l-theanine helps to produce a calm, relaxed state of mind but when combined with caffeine, it helps to further increase alertness and attention during cognitively demanding tasks.
 (5)

 However, there are also some nootropic combinations that can be risky simply because of the unknown.
 Combinations that have yet to be thoroughly investigated can potentially disrupt some of your cerebral processes both in the short and long terms.

 Are Nootropics Safe to Combine With Other Substances?

 Again, this is where doing your research comes in.
 If you’re already on other types of medication and/or have some type of medical condition, you will certainly want to speak with your doctor to make sure that adding a nootropic substance into the mix is safe.

-Even if you are just looking to take a nootropics ‘stack’ (multiple nootropics combined together), you’ll still want to do plenty of research.
+Even if you’re just looking to combine a few different nootropics, you’ll still want to do plenty of research.
 In particular, pay attention to different substances’ mechanisms of action in the brain and whether or not they can potentially interfere with one another.

 Although public interest in nootropics has only grown in recent years, researchers have been interested in them for decades.
 As such, there are a number of substances that have been extensively researched and appear to be safe and effective when taken responsibly.

 While there are some potential risks involved in using nootropics, many substances